David9332/CouponSystem-BasicJava/README.md

 Company methods and Customer methods.
 You should decide what part you want to see, and shut the other two.
 The default is Admin methods.

-If the program does not run, try to do the follows:
+If, for some reason, the program does not run, try to do the follows:

 1. go to: file -> program structure -> project
    in Project SDK choose: 11 Amazon Correctto version 11.0.11